tracstarr/northernfoxbuild/_posts/2018-11-13-No-Time-For-Write-Ups.md

 it got better.

 The next step was working on the flapperon mounting brackets.
 First thing I'll say is that if you're working on anything but a model 7, upgrade to the model 7 brackets.
-What a paint in the ass these were.
+What a pain in the ass these were.
 Far more to go wrong, and totally obvious why they were changed on the 7.
 I only know this because a friend just completed a 7 and was helping.

 ![alt text](https://res.cloudinary.com/tracstarr/image/upload/c_scale,w_300/v1542163312/Kitfox/11_WingWork/20181031_141542.jpg)